Image : Greg Goldsworthy

 李氏太極拳

-The Lee style comprises two free-flowing forms.
-One is called the Tai Chi Dance or "Flying Hands" (Tiàowǔ 跳舞) which is expressive and flowing in its movement and has its foundations in the five elements and Li energy.
-It is good for opening up the body's energy, loosening up the joints, general cardio exercise, and stillness within motion.
+The Lee Style includes two distinctive free-flowing forms.
+The first is the Tai Chi Dance, also known as Flying Hands (Tiàowǔ 跳舞), which is expressive and fluid in movement.
+Rooted in the five elements and Li energy, it helps open the body’s energy pathways, loosen joints, improve cardiovascular health, and develop stillness within motion.

-The second one is simply called the Tai Chi Form or is known as the "Square Yard Tai Chi" because it can be practiced in a square yard of space.
-The movements are timed with deep breathing whereby it becomes a deeply meditative experience and is good for developing focus, internal energy, and inner power.
+The second form is simply called the Tai Chi Form, or Square Yard Tai Chi, named for its ability to be practiced in a small space.
+Movements are timed with deep breathing, creating a deeply meditative experience that enhances focus, internal energy, and inner strength.

 -